heech31/phyloBCG/Codes/README.txt

 10. functions/treeGibbs.R: for the gibbs sampling algorithm for PhyloBCG

-10. fileGen_sim_ada: Shell script, which generates "Main codes" for replicated data sets.
+10. fileGen_sim_ada.sh: Shell script, which generates "Main codes" for replicated data sets.

 The following directories need to exist and accessible by "Main codes":

 To run :
-1. Generate data by running
+1. Set correct path names
-2. Generate R codes and shell scripts using codeGen.sh
+2. Generate R codes and shell scripts using fileGen_sim_ada.sh
 3. Submit **_sub.sh files to accessible LSF cluster.